-- 6) Pursuant to Section 19.36 of the Ordinance, expansion of the inventory of housing in the City is encouraged.
-Indicators include - a) Housing is a component of any large, multiple building commercial development.
-Where such development abuts residential zoning districts substantially developed to low-scale residential uses, placement of housing within the development such that it acts as a transition/buffer between uses within and without the development. - b) Where housing is constructed, providing affordable units exceeding that mandated by the Ordinance.
+6) Pursuant to Section 19.36 of the Ordinance, expansion of the inventory of housing in the City is encouraged.
+Indicators include a) Housing is a component of any large, multiple building commercial development.
+Where such development abuts residential zoning districts substantially developed to low-scale residential uses, placement of housing within the development such that it acts as a transition/buffer between uses within and without the development.

+b) Where housing is constructed, providing affordable units exceeding that mandated by the Ordinance.
 Targeting larger family-sized middle income units is encouraged.

-The Project is a three story single family structure that will be suitable for family housing.
+The Project proposes to have three dwelling units that will be suitable for family housing.

-- 7) Pursuant to Section 19.37 of the Ordinance, enhancement and expansion of open space amenities in the city should be incorporated into new development in the city.
-Indicators include: - a) On large-parcel commercial development, publicly beneficial open space is provided.
+7) Pursuant to Section 19.37 of the Ordinance, enhancement and expansion of open space amenities in the city should be incorporated into new development in the city.
+Indicators include:

+a) On large-parcel commercial development, publicly beneficial open space is provided.

-- b) Open space facilities are designed to enhance or expand existing facilities or to expand networks of pedestrian and bicycle movement within the vicinity of the development. - c) A wider range of open space activities than presently found abutting area is provided.
+b) Open space facilities are designed to enhance or expand existing facilities or to expand networks of pedestrian and bicycle movement within the vicinity of the development.

+c) A wider range of open space activities than presently found abutting area is provided.

-The residential project will increase the percentage of private open space on the lot and remove an existing garage located in the rear of the property increasing the open vista of the backyard area.
+The residential project will increase the percentage of open space on the lot, improve the aesthetics of the deteriorating existing structure and preserve ample open space in the rear yard.